verySmolBrain/ontology/README.md

 ### create_parts_graph (wip)

 This part hasn't been completed yet.
 The project is a small part of a larger project that aims to automate the development of a disassembly ontology through CAD files.
-The idea for this module / script is to take in a list of components in a CAD assembly which have been identified as either a fastener or a component and then generate a graph of the assembly with each component as a node.
+The idea for this module / script is to take in a list of components in a CAD assembly which have been identified as either a fastener or a part and then generate a graph of the assembly with each component as a node.
 This can then be used to generate a disassembly sequence.

 ### disassemble_model